-Watering and Holidays
+Watering and holidays

 - Indoor plants will survive your absence if they have enough water.
 Putting them in the bath on top of an old wetted towel may also be enough.
-Putting them on a draining board covered by capillary matting -with the ends in a partially filled sink- works well too.
+Placing them on a draining board covered by capillary matting -with the ends in a partially filled sink- works well too.

 - It may seem obvious, but this is the time of the year that saucers under pots help to stop plants drying out by increasing the water holding capacity.